Quantum Pin Codes: Pin codes

 \subsubsection{Coxeter group approach}

-In this section we present how to obtain pin code relations directly from Coxeter groups \cite{coxeter_regular_1973, davis_geometry_2007}, or more generally from finite groups which are generated by elements with even order.
+The Wythoff construction of the previous section can be generalized in the language of group theory.
+The reflections used to tile the space form groups called \emph{Coxeter groups}.
+The fundamental triangles can be seen as group elements and reflections about their sides are generators of the group.
+In this section we will explain the more general approach based on these groups or more generally on finite groups which are generated by elements with even order.
 A Coxeter group is a finitely presented group with reflections as generators, denoted as

-where $r_k$ are additional relations between generators and~$1$ is the trivial element.
+where the $k_{ij}$ are integers defining relations between the generators, $r_k$ are additional relations between generators and~$1$ is the trivial element~\cite{coxeter_regular_1973, davis_geometry_2007}.
 Define the subgroups, $H_j$ for \mbox{$j\in\{0,\ldots,D\}$}, as

-Define the levels, $C_j$, as the sets of left cosets for each $H_j$, i.e.
+Define the levels, $L_j$, as the sets of left cosets for each $H_j$, i.e.

 The cosets of a subgroup always form a partition of the full group.
-So for every $j\in\{0,\ldots,D\}$, a group element $g\in G$ uniquely defines a coset $c_j\in C_j$ such that $g\in c_j$.
-Hence, each group element defines a $(D+1)$-tuple of cosets, $(c_0,\ldots,c_D)\in C_0\times\cdots\times C_D$.
-Taking the set of all such tuples defines a $(D+1)$-ary relation on the cosets, $F\subset C_0\times\cdots\times C_D$, which is a pin code relation.
+So for every $j\in\{0,\ldots,D\}$, a group element $g\in G$ uniquely defines a coset $p_j\in L_j$ such that $g\in p_j$.
+Hence, each group element defines a $(D+1)$-tuple of cosets, $(p_0,\ldots,p_D)\in L_0\times\cdots\times L_D$.
+Taking the set of all such tuples defines a $(D+1)$-ary relation on the cosets, $F\subset L_0\times\cdots\times L_D$, which is a pin code relation.
 The fact that this $F$ is a pin code relation can be verified by the following argument.
 A $k$-pinned set here correspond to the intersection of $k$ different cosets with respect to $k$ different subgroups $H_j$.
 It always holds that the intersection of several cosets is either empty or is a coset with respect to the intersection of the subgroups of the original cosets.
 Hence non-empty $k$-pinned sets are cosets with respect to a subgroup, $H_{j_1,\ldots,j_k}$,

 Each subgroup $H_{j_i}$ is generated by all generators of $G$ except one, this means that $H_{j_1,\ldots,j_k}$ contains at least a subgroup generated by $D-k+1$ of the generators,